kubernetes/enhancements/keps/sig-docs/1326-third-party-content-in-docs/README.md

 ## Summary

-This KEP seeks consensus on how Kubernetes docs handle two types of content:
+This KEP updates the Kubernetes project consensus on how in-project documentation should handle two types of content:

 1. Content from or about third-party providers ("third-party content")